 Air-dry laundry when possible

-Adjust your thermostat by 1–2 degrees depending on the season
+Set your thermostat 1–2 degrees higher/lower depending on the season

 Fix leaking taps